 How Is Kidney Disease Diagnosed in Cats?

-The diagnosis of kidney disease is usually established by blood tests—more precisely, by measuring urea and creatinine, products of metabolism that are eliminated through the kidneys.
-In general, these values start to increase from stage two.
+The diagnosis of kidney disease is usually established by blood tests—more precisely, by measuring urea, creatinine, and SDMA (symmetric dimethylarginine), products of metabolism that are eliminated through the kidneys.
+In general, these values start to increase from stage two as an early biomarker of kidney disease.
 Chronic kidney disease has four stages, and the diagnosis is adapted according to them.

 Other parameters that can be measured in kidney disease are as follows: